 Colleagues, supervisors, and subordinates said Misfits have the right knowledge and experience to be effective at work.
 At the same time, Misfits’ work colleagues also said that they bring a negative attitude to work, lack enthusiasm for customer service, and have poor people skills.
 In other words, Misfits often have the technical expertise and capacity to do their work well, but struggle with the social skills needed to truly excel in modern work environments.

 Our job performance archive also provides insight regarding how Misfits are perceived by their supervisors: bosses see Misfits as having difficulties with conflict management, political savvy, professionalism, and relationship building.
-Likely due to their lack of social skills, Misfits received the lowest overall performance ratings in our archive.
+Likely due to their lack of social skills, the Misfits personality profile received the lowest overall performance ratings in our archive.
 To summarize, Misfits have the competence and capabilities on par or, in some cases, even better than their colleagues.
 However, their pessimistic and aloof interpersonal style creates difficulties in the workplace for their colleagues and supervisors.

 Common Careers for Misfits